jacoblockett/yugipedia-gql/README.md

 > ⚠️ This wrapper is in its early stages.
 As new requirements are set and the full design/structure is realized, be prepared for drastic, breaking changes on a regular basis.
 See the [change log](https://github.com/jacoblockett/yugipedia-gql/blob/main/CHANGELOG.md) for info on recent updates.

-> ⚠️ This codebase isn't always synced up with the version hosted on [NPM](https://www.npmjs.com/package/yugipedia-gql).
-It is likely this version of the code is ahead in features and bug fixes, but might also be less stable.
-Clone with optimistic caution.
+> ⚠️ The codebase on [github](https://github.com/jacoblockett/yugipedia-gql) isn't always synced up with the version hosted on [NPM](https://www.npmjs.com/package/yugipedia-gql).
+It is likely the github version of the code is ahead in features and bug fixes, but might also be less stable.
+Clone it with optimistic caution for the latest updates.

 ## Installation